JCall-Engineer/blog/src/writeups/proving-bad-luck.md

 - $(3, 2) \xrightarrow{T} (2, 1)$
 - $(3, 2) \xrightarrow{L} (1, 2)$

 These are the states where we can no longer roll the full 3v2 configuration, requiring a different probability model.
+In other words: *these are the edges of our map where the rules change*.
 At which point, we have 2 choices:

 - Ignore the remainder knowing that the error term is ridiculously small at that point (you can even derive an upper bound for the error)
 - Recompute the probability space for fewer dice and finish those final tail ends (exact solution, more complex)